 Things would be easier if there were one or two ways that mortgage fraud scams operate, but over the years, mortgage relief scams have been honed and developed into a variety of fraudulent operations.
 For example, two years ago (in August 2011) there were the arrests of Florida con artists operating “Home Owners Protection Economics, Inc.” – or “HOPE” for short.
 Such a great and comforting name for a company promoting itself as in the business of helping people save their homes from foreclosure right?

 Well, sure.
 Except they were operating as telemarketers, getting people to pay them lots of cash in advance to help them avoid foreclosure – help that (surprise) never panned out.
-Both the federal government and the Florida Attorney General went after these guys, you can read more about what they did at their Better Business Bureau complaint page.
+Both the federal government and the Florida Attorney General went after these guys.

 In Florida, it’s sad but true that lots of bad things are happening to good people.
 For those that are fighting a Florida foreclosure of their home, there may be valid defenses against that foreclosure as well as opportunities to modify the home loan or re-negotiate the mortgage.